-What to Do with Your Mutual Fund Investments when the Market Corrects Itself?
+What to Do with Your Mutual Fund Investments when the Market is volatile or Corrects Itself?

 As an average retail investor, you may not be able to time the markets because it requires plenty of research and continuous tracking of the conditions.
 Therefore, it is common that you may end up acquiring more mutual fund units during a bull market phase and under-invest during a bear run.